$SU$-linear operations in complex cobordism and the $c_1$-spherical bordism theory: Complex orientations of and formal group laws

 Formula \eqref{mult} implies that if an element $x \in W_{2i}$, $i \ge 3$, is decomposable in $W_*$ (with respect to an arbitrary multiplication), then its forgetful image in $\MU_*$ is also decomposable.
 Hence, $\omega_k = c_k x_k\mod J^2$ for an integer~$c_k$.
 Therefore, $s_k(\omega_k) = c_k m_km_{k-1}$, and the result follows. \end{proof}

-\begin{theorem} For any complex orientation of $W$, the coefficients of the corresponding formal group law $F_W$ do not generate the whole ring $W_*$. \end{theorem}
+\begin{theorem} For any complex orientation of $W$, the coefficients of the corresponding formal group law $F_W$ do not generate the ring $W_*$. \end{theorem}

 \begin{proof} Consider a polynomial generator $x_k$ from Theorem~\ref{Wring} for $k \ge 3$.
-Supppose $x_k$ lies in the ring generated by the coefficients of $F_W$.
+Suppose $x_k$ lies in the ring generated by the coefficients of $F_W$.
 Since an element decomposable in $W_*$ is also decomposable in $\MU_*$ (in dimensions $\geq 6$), we get

 On the other hand, by Theorem~\ref{Wring} we have $s_k(x_k) = \pm m_km_{k-1}$.
 We show that there is $k\ge3$ such that the two numbers do not agree even up to a sign.

 Indeed, recall that $m_k = p$ if $k+1= p^s$ for some prime $p$, and $m_k=1$ otherwise.
 Therefore, if $k=2^\ell$ and, in addition, $k+1 = p^s$ for an odd prime $p$, then $m_km_{k-1}=2p$, whereas $m_k ( 1+(-1)^k (k+1)+ c_k m_km_{k-1} )=2p+p(2^\ell+2c_kp)=2p(1+2^{\ell-1 } + c_kp)$.
 Suppose $\pm 2p=2p(1+2^{\ell-1} + c_k p)$ or, equivalently, $1+2^{\ell-1} + c_k p = \pm 1$.
 Since $p$ is odd, $2^{\ell-1} + c_k p \ne 0$ for any $c_k$.
 So, $1+2^{\ell-1} + c_k p \ne 1$.
 If $1+2^{\ell-1} + c_k p = - 1$, then $-2c_k p = 4 + 2^ \ell = 3 + p^s$.
 This is impossible for $p>3$.
 As a result, we obtain a contradiction in dimensions of the form $k=2^\ell=p^s-1$ for $\ell>1$. \end{proof}